Objective

 UNIT II

-NETWORK THEOREMS FOR DC AND AC CIRCUITS:
+NETWORK THEOREMS FOR DC AND AC CIRCUITS: Review of loop and nodal

 methods of analysis, star-to-delta or delta-to-star transformation, Source transformation